chakrabortymlab/DLPD/README.md

 | [BL36283](https://bdsc.indiana.edu/Home/Search?presearch=36283)** | 22.9     | 4   | Piggybac mobilization, FRT site, balancers FM7a, and TM3 |
 | [BL4737](https://bdsc.indiana.edu/Home/Search?presearch=4737) | 24.31    | 3   | D. simulans strain.
 Produces fertile female offspring when crossed with D. melanogaster |

 *N50 and L50 are measures used to evaluate the quality of genome assemblies.
 The contig N50 is a value in megabase pairs which quantifies how well the assembly process has pieced together the genome.
 Specifically, 50% of the assembly is found in contigs (pieces) that are N50_value or longer.
 The L50 represents the number of contigs that represent the same 50% of the genome assembly.
-For comparison, the N50 and L50 values for the ISO1 reference assembly are 21.5 Mb and 3.
+ISO1 reference assembly statistics are included for reference.

 **Hi-C contact data is being used to phase and improve de novo genome assemblies for the balancer chromosomes